 Based on data from over 300 successful eradication programmes on islands around the world, the proven and most effective method will be to distribute poison baits by three main methods, aerial, hand broadcasting and bait stations.
 The bait, Pestoff 20R®, contains brodifacoum and trials have shown it is highly palatable to both ship rats and house mice.
 It is proposed to deliver the bait via the three delivery options to all rodents on the island as quickly as possible to avoid gaps in the bait coverage over the landscape.
 No aerial application will be undertaken over the settlement areas, where there are houses and where people live.

-The project has been proposed to be undertaken in the winter of 2017 providing all approvals have been obtained from the relevant authorities.
+The project has been proposed to be undertaken in the winter of 2017 to 2018 providing all approvals have been obtained from the relevant authorities.

 Concerns about the method of delivery, interaction with soil and water, impact on the marine environment, impact on non-target species and efficacy will be addressed during the current assessment process.
 The Board has engaged with the NSW Chief Scientist and Engineer regarding a detailed human health risk assessment.